 Many colleges are coming around to the fact that there is a place for social media in higher education.
 One of the main areas that are catching on is for marketing purposes.
 The majority of the users on the Internet now have at least one if not multiple social media accounts.
 Facebook has over a billion users worldwide, and while it’s the largest, it’s not the only social networking site by a long shot.
-YouTube is sometimes thought of like a video only site, but there are many social aspects to YouTube, and something college marketers should not take lightly.
+YouTube is not a video-only site, there are many social aspects to YouTube, and something college marketers should not take lightly.
 YouTube is quickly becoming the primary source of information for the younger generation.
 More teenagers watch YouTube than they do TV and that is only going to grow over time.

 The top 5 social networking sites for college applicants are as follows: